MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 Endpoint: [GET /api/cubes/\{cubeId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Cubes/getDefinition)

-This endpoint returns the definition for a specific cube in a specific project from the MicroStrategy Intelligence Server.
+This endpoint returns the definition for a specific cube in a specific project from the Intelligence Server.
 The body of the response contains the name and ID for the cube and all the attributes and metrics included in the cube definition.

 - Identify the project by passing the project ID in the request header.
 - Identify the cube by passing the cube ID in the path of the request.